War and Peace: Book Four

 After his capture, Pierre believes he will be executed.
-In the end he is spared, but witnesses, with horror, the execution of other prisoners.
+In the end he is spared, but witnesses the execution of other prisoners with horror.
 Pierre becomes friends with a fellow prisoner, Platon Karataev, a Russian peasant with a saintly demeanor.
 In Karataev, Pierre finally finds what he has been seeking: an honest person of integrity, who is utterly without pretense.
 Pierre discovers meaning in life simply by interacting with him.
 After witnessing French soldiers sacking Moscow and shooting Russian civilians arbitrarily, Pierre is forced to march with the Grand Army during its disastrous retreat from Moscow in the harsh Russian winter.
 After months of tribulation—during which the fever-plagued Karataev is shot by the French—Pierre is finally freed by a Russian raiding party led by Dolokhov and Denisov, after a small skirmish with the French that sees the young Petya Rostov killed in action.

 Meanwhile, Andrei has been taken in and cared for by the Rostovs, fleeing from Moscow to Yaroslavl.
 He is reunited with Natasha and his sister Maria before the end of the war.
 In an internal transformation, he loses the fear of death and forgives Natasha in a last act before dying.

-Nikolai becomes worried about his family's finances, and leaves the army after hearing of Petya's death.
-There is little hope for recovery.
-Given the Rostovs' ruin, he does not feel comfortable with the prospect of marrying the wealthy Marya Bolkonskaya, but when they meet again they both still feel love for each other.
 As the novel draws to a close, Pierre's wife Hélène dies from an overdose of an abortifacient (Tolstoy does not state it explicitly but the euphemism he uses is unambiguous).
 Pierre is reunited with Natasha, while the victorious Russians rebuild Moscow.
 Natasha speaks of Prince Andrei's death and Pierre of Karataev's.
 Both are aware of a growing bond between them in their bereavement.
-With the help of Princess Maria, Pierre finds love at last and marries Natasha.